wn-upf/SiEStA-VR/README.md

 ---

-## 📊 Simulation Outputs & Telemetry (CSV Logs)
+## 📊 Simulation Outputs:
 The simulator has a debug feature when setting `DEBUG_PRINT_ENABLED = True`, where most components of a VR session at the lowest level produce events logging the simulation timestamp and information about the ongoing processes for each VR session, using macros for coloring the terminal output.
 Similar debugging features are found with `DEBUG_EDCA` and `DEBUG_MLO`, more focused on the respective mechanisms.
 If `SERIAL_EXECUTION=1` in the bash script, the entire output of a simulation is saved into an ANSI file named `out_log.ans`, which can be inspected for debugging purposes during or after a simulation.
 For speed, most debugging prints are disabled as the default.

 When `USE_FFMPEG_DEMO = True`, every simulated VR client generates a window with a Graphical User Interface (GUI) showing the decoded video and simulation parameters, user trajectory and a sliding window of QoS metrics.
 This is exemplified in the next figure, which shows the per-user GUIs of 3 CBR users streaming while performing a random walk:
 ![VR Client GUI](assets/Siesta_gui.png)

-For datalogging, upon execution of each simulated scenario the framework generates a uniquely named directory based on the specific input arguments to the simulation.
+For dataset creation, upon execution of each simulated scenario the framework generates a uniquely named directory based on the specific input arguments to the simulation.
 Specifically, the lengthy folder scenario name creates a subfolder inside the `results_path_name` destination path, based on the following string:
 ```rust
     let name_folder = format!(
         "sim_T{:.0}_D{:.1}_Br{:.1}Mbps_FPS{:.0}_Codec{codec_input_arg}_PL{:.1}_aggAMPDU={:.0}_NXR{:.0}_NBG{:.0}_BGLambda{:.0}_UL{:.0}_{suffix}_{video_filename}_Nclose{:.0}_dclose{:.1}_S{:.0}_GoP{:.0}_IR{:.0}_ABR{:.0}_nest{:.0}_obs{:.0}_reward{:.0}_{mlo_channel_config}_EDCAbe{:.0}_{}_SocketRx{}",